 MIX 2015, exploring the theme of Writing Digital, took full advantage of our brand-new Commons building at BSU and its interactive spaces through hosting a vibrant mix of academic papers, practitioner presentations, seminars, keynotes, discussions and workshops, as well as an exhibition of work by conference participants.
 Our partners, The Writing Platform, showcased the two winning projects from the competitive bursaries they awarded earlier in 2015 for new creative writing and technology projects.

 MIX 2017 explored the intersections between digital media technologies and storytelling, looking for new and innovative ways in which we can tell stories across multiple platforms.

 Keynote speakers included Jon Dovey (Professor of Screen Media in the Department of Creative Industries, UWE); Elizabeth Evans (Assistant Professor in Film and Television Studies, University of Nottingham); Anna Gerber and Britt Iverson (Visual Editions/Editions at Play); and Caitlin Fisher (Director of the York University Augmented Reality Lab in Toronto).

 Videos of our keynote speakers from 2017 can be found on the MIX conference website.

-MIX 2019 is set to return to the beautiful surroundings of Bath Spa's Corsham Court campus.
-This year’s conference will be a more intimate, single strand version than previous years, curated for a smaller audience in order to instigate conversations around digital writing.
-There will be a focus on experiential storytelling, including immersive technologies and new forms of publishing, ranging from transmedia and poetry film, to virtual reality to AI.
+MIX 2019 was held in the beautiful surroundings of Bath Spa's Corsham Court campus.
+This conference was a more intimate, single strand version than previous years, curated for a smaller audience in order to instigate conversations around digital writing.
+There was a focus on experiential storytelling, including immersive technologies and new forms of publishing, ranging from transmedia and poetry film, to virtual reality and AI.